Bateleur: Conservation

 Decline of the species and the reduction in range is suspected to have been moderately rapid over the past three generations.
 Generally, throughout the range, the bateleur is considered much more common in protected areas.
-However even in several protected areas, numbers of bateleurs seem to decreasing.
+However even in several protected areas, numbers of bateleurs seem to be decreasing.
 The declines of the species are almost entirely due to anthropogenic causes.
 These include but are not limited to habitat destruction, the poisoning of carcasses, persecution through shooting and possibly pesticide use.
-Poisoning of carcasses is a major issue for scavenging animals, especially birds like vultures, in Africa.
+Poisoning of carcasses is a major issue for scavenging animals, especially birds like vultures in Africa.
 Zambian bateleurs may suffer from deliberate poisonings as well as those in Eswatini, Botswana, Zimbabwe and Mozambique.
 The bateleur's wide foraging areas and their ability to locate very small pieces of carrion, makes them highly susceptible to poison-laced carcasses even from a small proportion of farmers who use poisons.
 Bateleurs and other eagles are not usually the direct target of these poisoning operations, which in some cases may be directed to unfavored mammals like jackals or in other cases directed towards vultures by poachers to hide their illegal wildlife killings.
 The decline of South African bateleurs is primarily linked with poisonings, primarily from large-scale farming operations.
 It is possible that bateleurs may suffer from the effects of DDT though it is found in a small sample of 3 eggs from South Africa that they evidenced low subcritical levels of DDT metabolites, probably not enough to effect overall populations.
 However, it is projected that pesticide use may be harming populations in Zambia as well as in Botswana.
-Ongoing persecution is both serious and unsustainable, beyond poisoning, such killings are known to extent to ongoing shooting and trapping.
+Ongoing persecution is both serious and unsustainable, beyond poisoning, such killings are known to extend to ongoing shooting and trapping.
 Some trapping occurs of the species for its feathers which are used in medicine by traditional healers for predicting future events Less well known but probably occurring declines may be due to flying into manmade objects including wire collisions, reservoir drownings and road-killings.
 Additionally, shrinking habitat has been found to be a prevalent threat to bateleurs due largely to expanding human settlements and intensifying livestock agriculture.
 A further effect from humans is regular disturbance at bateleur nests, although not typically as deliberate as many other threats, this is causing the breeding success rates to plummet farther.
 No large scale actions are underway but they are possibly protected in Yemen as an endangered species.
 It is proposed to implement education and awareness campaigns across its range to reduce the use of poisoned baits.
 Regular population monitoring is being carried out.